 When are criminal background checks done?

-A criminal background check is done once an employee has been hired.
+A criminal background check is done once an employee has accepted an offer.
 Employment is conditioned upon the university's receipt of a satisfactory criminal background report.

 When should applicants be notified that they are no longer under consideration?

 Applicants may be notified in writing after the search committee has voted to eliminate them from further consideration.
 The notification may occur in stages throughout the selection process.
 However, applicants or candidates who are being held in reserve for consideration if the top finalists are unsuccessful, should not be notified until a final selection has been made by the committee.

 Whom do I contact to have a job announcement removed from the HRS web site after a position has been filled?